Guides and Tools

 - Nav Drawer: The nav drawer is a great new feature that replaces the navigation block to make it easier to navigate throughout the course.

 - PoodLL: PoodLL is a series of plugins that adds features such as audio and video recording, whiteboards which students can submit drawings and annotations from, and components like stopwatches and flashcards.
+Please see the PoodLL Resource Guide on how use it!

 - Scheduler Activity: Looking for a tool that will help to keep your appointments with students organized?
 Click here for more information on the Scheduler Activity option.